 The program leading to the Master of Arts degree in art therapy counseling combines classroom instruction, practicum experience, and research.
-The program provides for studies in both the psychoanalytic approaches and the creative/expressive approaches to art therapy.
+The program is clinically based with an emphasis on experiential learning.
 Upon completion of their degrees, graduates are prepared to accept positions as art therapists in a wide variety of clinical settings.

 In addition to the general admission requirements of the Graduate School, an applicant must hold a baccalaureate degree in art studio, art education, psychology, or a related field.
-Prospective students must show evidence of having completed 18 hours of art studio, 3 hours of art therapy or art education, and 12 hours of psychology, including developmental and abnormal psychology, before admission to the program.
+Prospective students must show evidence of having completed 18 hours of art studio, 3 hours of art therapy or art education, and 12 hours of psychology, including developmental and abnormal psychology, prior to admission to the program.
 Applicants with deficiencies will be required to take prerequisite course work before classified status is approved.
 A statement of intent (500 words or less), three letters of recommendation, and a slide portfolio (12-15 slides) of recent general work are required for admission.
 Applicants must submit scores on the Miller Analogies Test (MAT) and schedule an interview with the director of the graduate program in art therapy counseling.